koush/ion/README.md

 .load("http://example.com/image.png");
 ```

-The Ion Image load API is quite robust, and has the following features:
+The Ion Image load API has the following features:
  * Disk and memory caching
  * Bitmaps are held via weak references so memory is managed very effeciently
  * ListView Adapter recycling support